vladimir-ch/umeshu/README.md

 --------

-Umeshu is a small, light-weight C++ library for unstructured triangular mesh generation in two dimensions using Delaunay refinement algorithms.
+Umeshu is a small, light-weight C++ library for unstructured triangular mesh generation in two dimensions using Delaunay refinement approach.
 The library implements the algorithm described in the paper J. R. Shewchuk, <a href="http://dx.doi.org/10.1016/S0925-7721(01)00047-5">Delaunay refinement algorithms for triangular mesh generation</a>, Computational Geometry 22(1-3) (2002), 21-74.
 The mesh is stored in a half-edge data structure and the implementation relies on generic programming using templates and on containers and tools provided by STL and [Boost](http://www.boost.org/).

-Although other (faster, more sophisticated, complex, general) libraries and mesh generators exist (e.g., [OpenMesh](http://www.openmesh.org/), [CGAL](http://www.cgal.org/), [Triangle](http://www.cs.cmu.edu/~quake/triangle.html Triangle])), the principal advantage of Umeshu is its relative simplicity, the implementation is quite straightforward.
+Although other (faster, more sophisticated, complex, general) mesh libraries and mesh generators exist (e.g., [OpenMesh](http://www.openmesh.org/), [CGAL](http://www.cgal.org/), [Triangle](http://www.cs.cmu.edu/~quake/triangle.html Triangle])), the principal advantage of Umeshu is its relative simplicity, the implementation is quite straightforward.
 It can be used as a